BibleBot/BibleBot/README.md

 (this section needs to be updated, use `+biblebot` for current command reference)

-* `+qrandom` - get a quantumly-random Bible verse generated from Australia National University
+* `+qrandom` - get a quantum-random Bible verse generated through Australia National University

 * `+biblebot` - the help command
 * `+versions` - show all Bible translations you can set